Welcome

 The best approach for handling rate limits it to build in retry logic for when

-the status code 429
+the status code 429 is encountered.

 Retry logic for rate limiting should factor in the rate limit headers returned from the API.